 Every two years R-Space Gallery, Lisburn will lead on a three-month festival of arts, craft and design, including exhibitions and installations, conference, master-classes, and performances under the key themes of Recall, Rethink and Reform.
+Follow this link to see the variety of events and activities underway.

-The Linen Biennale will stimulate new thinking about Ireland’s oldest textile products: flax and linen.
+The Linen Biennale stimulates new thinking about Ireland’s oldest textile products: flax and linen.
 Reaching out to the last of a generation who worked in the heyday of Ulster’s linen production, the Linen Biennale forms a bridge to connect our internationally renowned linen heritage with contemporary uses and highlight the very best in cutting-edge developments from around the world.

 Showing linen’s applications within arts, craft, design and technology from past, present and future perspectives gives the linen story relevance to a wide range of audiences locally, nationally and internationally.
 Presenting a collective story of Ulster linen in an international context will stimulate new ideas and developments in Northern Ireland.